tekknolagi/tekknolagi.github.com/_posts/2025-08-13-liveness-datalog.md

 }
 ```

-Then we need only run `cargo run`---which worked with zero issues when I did
+Then we need only run `cargo add ascent` and `cargo run`---both of which worked
-it---and see the results.
+with zero issues---and see the results.

 ```console
 $ cargo run